-To ensure that PCSD students are receiving educational services from the appropriate district, all students in all schools are required to provide proof of residency at back-to-school registration.
+To ensure that PCSD students are receiving educational services from the appropriate district, all students in all schools are required to provide proof of residency.
 Proof of Residency is required every year, and if the student moves during the school year.
 Unscheduled home address checks may be done at the district’s discretion to verify residency.
 This information is kept confidential and will be retained for the current school year only.
 By submitting proof of residency to your child’s school, you certify that the information you provide is true and accurate.
 Evidence that false information was provided will result in immediate withdrawal of the student from school, no exceptions.

 Park City School District Boundary:

 Proof of Residency Requirement:

 Your THREE proof of residency documents MUST INCLUDE:

 - The physical home address where the student and parent/legal guardian live (not a PO Box), and

-- The parent/legal guardian’s name (if divorced, it’s the primary custodial parent or the custodial parent with whom the student lives the most; legal guardians must be appointed by the U.S. court system), and
+- A parent/legal guardian’s name (if divorced, it’s the primary custodial parent or the custodial parent with whom the student lives the most; legal guardians must be appointed by the U.S. court system), and

 - Be dated as appropriate for the type of document.